Take steps towards offsetting your business’s carbon footprint

 Let’s take a look at why.

-This is where we see a difference between committing to source energy from renewable projects and buying 100% renewable power.
+This is where we see a difference between committing to source energy linked to renewable projects and offsetting your supply with 100% renewable power.

-While sourcing renewable energy through a Power Purchase Agreement or Virtual Generation Agreement (VGA) provides support to Australia’s pipeline of renewables, only businesses that commit to offsetting all of their energy use can claim to be 100% renewable.
-This can be done by purchasing 100% GreenPower or buying and surrendering enough LGCs to cover 100% of your energy use.
+While sourcing energy linked to renewable projects through a Power Purchase Agreement provides support to Australia’s pipeline of renewables, only businesses that commit to offsetting all of their energy use can claim to be the equivalent of 100% renewable.
+Businesses can achieve this by purchasing 100% GreenPower or buying and surrendering enough LGCs to cover 100% of your energy use.